Gattocrucco/sipmfilter/README.md

     125 MSa/s.

   * `toy1gsa-plot.py`: do the plots for the script above.

+  * `toy1gvs125m.py`: a comparison of time resolution at 1 GSa/s vs lower
+    sampling frequencies.

+  * `toy1gvs125m-plot.py`: do the plots for the script above.

   * `savenoise.py`: save noise data from unversioned files, to be read back by `toy.DataCycleNoise`.